klieth/klieth.github.io/_posts/2014-05-08-arm-kernel.markdown

 }
 {% endhighlight %}

-However, there's some stuff we have to take care of in the assembly that normally we wouldn't have to worry about.
+However, there are many details normally abstracted by C that we have to manually take care of in the assembly.
 I'll take it apart in smaller chunks.

 {% highlight nasm %}
 .text